argentsea/docfx/tutorials/Mapping/mapping.md

 Using the Mapper consists of two parts:

 * Add attributes to a model class define how each property should be mapped to a data store (if at all)
-* Call a method which maps data results using the attribute metadata to populate the properties
+* Call a method which maps properties to parameters and/or maps data results to properties

 By defining metadata about the names of parameters or result columns, the Mapper can automatically map properties to columns and/or parameters.
 Several query methods on both Database connections and ShardSets implicitly use the Mapper.